EOxServer/eoxserver/docs/sphinx/en/users/configuration_options.rst

 Comma-separated list of allowed actions.
 Each item is one of `Add`, `Delete`, `UpdateAll`, `UpdateMetadata` and `UpdateDataPart`.
 By default no action is allowed and each needs to be explicitly activated.
+Currently, only the `Add` and `Delete` actions are implemented by the EOxServer.

 ::

     path_wcst_temp

 Mandatory.
-A path to an existing directory for temporary storage of data.
+A path to an existing directory for temporary data storage during the WCS-T request processing.
 This should be a directory which is not used in any other context, since it might be cleared under certain circumstances.

 ::

     path_wcst_perm

 Mandatory.
 A path to a directory for permanent storage of transacted data.
 This is the final location where transacted datasets will be stored.
+It is also a place where the `Delete` action (when enabled) is allowed to remove the stored data.

 [services.auth.base]